DannyM9021/cecs450/README.md

 ## Physical Activity Level vs Stress Level

+The below graph shows a mixed relationship between physical activity level and stress level.
+There are slightly more points located along a diagonal line with high stress level and low physical activity level and vice versa.
+However, there is also a significant amount of variability in the graph.
+The scatter plot reveals a mixed relationship between physical activity level and stress level.
+While there is a general trend towards lower stress levels with higher physical activity levels, there is also a significant amount of variability in the data.
+Therefore, the relationship between physical activity level and stress level in our dataset is unclear.
 ![Physical Activity Level vs Stress Level ](images/physical_activity_vs_stress.png)

 ## Heart Rate vs Quality of Sleep

+The below bubbule plot explores the relationships between heart rate and sleep quality.
+The size of the bubble corresponds to the frequency of one particular combination of heart rate and sleep quality.

+The graph shows that the larger bubbles generally concentrated in the top left of the graph, where they have higher sleep quality and low heart rates.
+As the heart rates get higher, the larger bubbles get lower, which means the sleep quality decases as heart rate increase.
+It shows a negative relationship between heart rates and sleep quality.

 ![Heart Rate vs Quality of Sleep ](images/heart_rate_vs_quality_of_sleep.png)